Bale and Ramsey can shine against England - Allen

 Wales face a daunting task as they aim to get out of their group, a feat achieved in the nation's three previous major tournaments.

-In their only other World Cup appearance, in 1958, Wales reached the quarter-finals and at Euro 2016 and Euro 2020 they got to the semi-finals and round of 16 respectively.
+In their only other World Cup appearance, in 1958, Wales reached the quarter-finals, and at Euro 2016 and Euro 2020 they got to the semi-finals and last 16 respectively.

-If Page's side are to reach the second round in Qatar, they must beat England and hope the USA and Iran draw.
-Or if that draw does not materialise, Wales must beat England by four goals to proceed at their neighbours' expense.
+If Page's side are to reach the knockout rounds in Qatar, they must first beat England and then hope the United States and Iran cannot be separated - or if that draw does not materialise, Wales must beat England by four goals to qualify at their neighbours' expense.

 Either way, Wales need to win against England, something they have not managed since 1984.